 Tacoma Art Museum provides opportunities for people with disabilities to connect to the world of art through a variety of accessible features.
+If you require accommodations, please contact us before your visit, as we may require advance notice to provide certain accommodations.

 Accessible Parking Spaces